I bet you did not know that it has been scientifically proven that travel is good for you and that there are many

-The options for fun run as far as your imagination will take you.
+The options for a fun run as far as your imagination will take you.

 I do not just mean the love of your family and friends.
 I am talking about you growing to love the people you meet on your journey.
 You will love many of the locations you visit.